tomiito/developer-documentation/source/includes/demand/_quotas.md

 ```

-Returns the list of quotas associate with the specified survey.
+Returns the list of quotas associated with the specified survey.